 Vert compressors are powered by our unique, patented Conical Rotary Compression (CRC) technology.
-Similar to traditional twin screw devices, use a pair of rotors to generate pressure.
+Similar to traditional twin screw devices, the Vert CRC technology uses a pair of rotors to generate pressure.
 Vert’s novel step is to place one rotor inside the other, instead of side by side.
 As the air travels along the rotors, the volume of the chamber reduces, increasing the pressure.
 The air is then ejected at the discharge end of the device at a higher pressure.
 The technology displays low noise and vibration characteristics and is capable of continuous operation.

 EU patents 3108142, 3005308; US patents 9776739, 9959684